ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 ### B) Design a fuzzer job

 Your next task is to automate the process of fuzzing for the project calculator.
-The latest version of ProjectX has been packed into Docker by the DevOps team and they have left the following note:
+The latest version of ProjectX has been packed into Docker by the DevOps team and they have left following note:

       **_Notes from DevOps_**
       ProjectX now comes packed into a Docker container with a fuzzer integrated.
 Moreover, we changed the build system from CMake to bazel.